Chrisae9/chis-website/content/blog/split.md

 [split.chis.dev](https://split.chis.dev/)

 A React application that lets users dynamically share the cost of a bill.
 Targeted at college students and first-time apartment renters, Split eliminates the need to do manual bill calculations while increasing bill accuracy and promoting record keeping.
 Unlike Venmo’s share-cost feature, Split is able to divide a receipt by each individual item.
-This provides users with a better interface for computing final cost to be distributed to each collaborator.
+This provides users with a better interface for computing the final cost to be distributed to each collaborator.

 <!-- ![Split](images/split.png) -->